Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Denmark is whichever brand rides TDC NET, the Telia and Telenor TT-Network, or 3 with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across Sweden, Germany and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Denmark, with the cheapest sourced entry we tracked from $2.84.
 Denmark has no blanket law forcing every prepaid buyer to register, so tourist-friendly SIMs such as Lebara and Lyca sell without it, though some operators still ask for a passport at activation.
 Coverage is dense across Zealand and the Jutland peninsula, from Copenhagen out to Aarhus, Odense and Aalborg.
 Weigh the brands in the ranking below.

 The ranking